c4tom/DreamDevBox/docs/corporate-usage/use-external-databases.rst

 1. Configure your application to use the IP/CNAME of the database host

-2. When starting the Devilbox, explicitly specify the service to use and exclude the databases:
+2. When starting the DreamDevBox, explicitly specify the service to use and exclude the databases:

    .. code-block:: bash